 Filminvest AS receives approximately € 600 000 annually from the Ministry of Culture.
 This funding is allocated as non-recoupable grants to audiovisual productions with significant regional spending.
 International co-productions with a Norwegian minority producer are eligible to apply for funding.

 Filminvest AS also have an investment fund of approximately € 2,5 million.
 The fund provides top financing, with a maximum investment per project of approximately € 200 000.
-Foreign producers must have a Norwegian co-producer in order to be eligible for investments from Filminvest.
+Foreign producers must have a regional co-producer in order to be eligible for investments from Filminvest.
 The fund usually requests to recoup at 1st position, and the project must have a regional spend of minimum 160%.

 Soft money and investments from the regional fund can be combined with co-production support or the cash rebate/incentive scheme from the Norwegian Film Institute, but not both.
 The incentive scheme requires a minimum spend of NOK 2 million in Norway, with a cash rebate of up to 25%.